 Isabella is three years old and has been cared for by the wonderful renal team on Lighthouse Ward since she was born.

-After 12 weeks and three days in hospital we were finally able to take her home.
-As parents we took on whole new roles: we were trained to run her overnight dialysis machine at home, take her blood pressure, monitor weight and look out for signs of infection.
-We also learnt how to pass Nasogastric tubes for feeding and give injections.
-Children with renal failure are poor eaters and the majority need to have a gastrostomy fitted at some point -Isabella received hers at six months of age after failure to thrive due to excessive vomiting –a common and debilitating side effect of renal disease.
-Isabella was stable at home on peritoneal dialysis for 14 months and we even got to travel to Liverpool for six days with the machine and supplies delivered to where we were staying.
+After 12 weeks and three days in hospital, we could finally take her home.
+As parents, we took on whole new roles: we were trained to run her overnight dialysis machine at home, take her blood pressure, monitor weight and look out for signs of infection.
+We also learned how to pass Nasogastric tubes for feeding and give injections.
+Children with renal failure are poor eaters and the majority need to have a gastrostomy fitted at some point -Isabella received hers at six months of age after failure to thrive because of excessive vomiting –a common and debilitating side effect of renal disease.
+Isabella was stable at home on peritoneal dialysis for 14 months, and we even got to travel to Liverpool for six days with the machine and supplies delivered to where we were staying.

-Sadly, Isabella became very sick in May 2017 as a result of a rare complication from her feeding tube and ended up in intensive care.
-After six weeks in hospital our lives were turned upside down.
+Sadly, Isabella became very sick in May 2017 because of a rare complication from her feeding tube and ended up in intensive care.
+After six weeks in hospital, our lives were turned upside down.
 Isabella ended up on Haemodialysis on the ward three days a week for three hours at a time.
-The haemodialysis unit treats children from all over the South West and many patients have had to travel from more than four hours away several times per week.
+The haemodialysis unit treats children from all over the South West and many patients have to travel from over four hours away several times per week.

-After 18 operations, one of which was 10 hours long and involved three senior surgeons, Isabella was finally activated on the transplant list at 2 years 9 months and four days old.
-She had spent over 200 days as an inpatient and over 200 days as on outpatient attached to a dialysis machine.
+After 18 operations, one of which was 10 hours long and involved three senior surgeons, Isabella was finally activated on the transplant list at two years, nine months, and four days old.
+She had spent over 200 days as an inpatient and over 200 days as an outpatient attached to a dialysis machine.

-On 10 January this year we received a call that changed Isabella’s life.
-We were told incredibly that a kidney match was available for Isabella.
+On 10 January, we received a call that changed Isabella’s life.
+We were told incredibly that a kidney match was available to Isabella.
 Having been told to expect at least a year-long wait, this news was just amazing.

-After a 7-hour operation Isabella received her gift of life and to date has now gone dialysis free for nine weeks!
-Soon we hope her central line will be removed and we will be able to bathe her for the very first time!
+After a seven-hour operation Isabella received her gift of life and to date has now gone dialysis-free for nine weeks.
+Soon we hope her central line will be removed, and we will be able to bathe her for the very first time.
 Three years is a long time to wait for your first bubble bath!
-Even more exciting; Isabella has started to take her first steps – only made possible now that she doesn’t feel so unwell.
-She will have to be on immunosuppressant drugs for the rest of her life and we are still very regular visitors to the hospital for blood tests and monitoring but we hope this kidney will last her until adulthood.
+Even more exciting; Isabella has taken her first steps – only made possible now that she doesn’t feel so unwell.
+She will have to be on immunosuppressant drugs for the rest of her life, and we are still very regular visitors to the hospital for blood tests and monitoring, but we hope this kidney will last her until adulthood.